Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_performance/geo_performance.md

 ```

-It contains pickup times, pickup/drop-off locations, and information about the fare.
-Let's check the number of rows
+It contains pickup and drop-off locations.
+Let's count the number of rows:

 ```
 SELECT count(*)